Eventornado blog

 If you’ve never taken part in a hackathon before, the idea itself can seem intimidating.

-So, are you ready to learn new skills, meet like-minded people and form a winning team?
 We’ve recently teamed up with some amazing hackathons and applications are still open!
 Browse them here.

 It’s time to put your skills to the test!